This section describes the NetLogo programming language in detail.

 If you want to move the pen without plotting, you can use the

-plot-pen-up command.
+command.
 After this command is issued, the

-plotxy commands move the pen but
+plotxy commands move the

-do not actually draw anything.
+pen but do not actually draw anything.
 Once the pen is where you want it, use

 plot-pen-down to put the pen back down.

 If you want to plot individual points instead of lines, or you want to draw bars instead of lines or points, you need to change the plot pen’s “mode”.
 Three modes are available: line, bar, and point.
 Line is the default mode.

 Normally, you change a pen’s mode by editing the plot.
 This changes the pen’s

 default mode.
 It’s also possible to change the pen’s mode temporarily using the

 set-plot-pen-mode command.
 That command takes a number as input: 0 for line, 1